reonZ/pf2e-perception/README.md

 ---

--   you can register you own `getWallCover` function if you need something different or more in depth
+-   you can register you own `getWallCover` function if you need something different or more in depth (it needs to be registered after the foundry `init` hook)

 ```js
 game.modules.get('pf2e-perception').custom.getWallCover = (originToken, targetToken) =>